tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 In our implementation, the Hard FR algorithm has only vector of RBGs available for eNB and pass it to MAC Scheduler during scheduling functions.
-When scheduler ask, if RBG is allowed for specific UE it allways return true.
+When scheduler ask, if RBG is allowed for specific UE it always return true.

 Strict Frequency Reuse
 ----------------------